kcierzan/Clea/README.md

 # Clea

-Clea (short for "Gem Mail") is a simple command line application for sending emails from the console using your gmail account and Ruby's SMTP library.
+Clea (Command Line Email Application) is a simple command line application for sending emails from the console using your gmail account and Ruby's SMTP library.
 Clea is perfect for getting a quick message out without fumbling with clunky mail clients or web apps.

 ## Installation